awsdocs/aws-greengrass-developer-guide/doc_source/cloudformation-support.md

-# AWS CloudFormation Support for AWS IoT Greengrass<a name="cloudformation-support"></a>
+# AWS CloudFormation support for AWS IoT Greengrass<a name="cloudformation-support"></a>

 AWS CloudFormation is a service that can help you create, manage, and replicate your AWS resources\.
 You can use AWS CloudFormation templates to define AWS IoT Greengrass groups and the devices, subscriptions, and other components that you want to deploy\.
-For an example, see [Example Template](#cloudformation-support-example)\.
+For an example, see [Example template](#cloudformation-support-example)\.

 The resources and infrastructure that you generate from a template is called a *stack*\.
 You can define all of your resources in one template or refer to resources from other stacks\.
-For more information about AWS CloudFormation templates and features, see [What Is AWS CloudFormation?](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) in the *AWS CloudFormation User Guide*\.
+For more information about AWS CloudFormation templates and features, see [What is AWS CloudFormation?](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) in the *AWS CloudFormation User Guide*\.

-## Creating Resources<a name="cloudformation-support-create"></a>
+## Creating resources<a name="cloudformation-support-create"></a>

 AWS CloudFormation templates are JSON or YAML documents that describe the properties and relationships of AWS resources\.
 The following AWS IoT Greengrass resources are supported:
 + Groups